ledlaux/pikoPD/README.md

 - Check for device in BOOTSEL mode
 - Flashes UF2 firmware to PICO board and restarts device

-## Default patch
+## Default Patch

-The Pure Data patch in the folder is a simple synthesizer that uses the [notein] object and USB MIDI input.
+This Pure Data patch **heavy.pd** is a simple synthesizer that uses the `[notein]` object and USB MIDI input.

+### LED Control
-Sending CC1 to the device on MIDI channel 1 will turn on the LED (check the pins in setup.json).
+- Sending MIDI CC1 on channel 1 controls LED brightness.

+### Serial Output
-There are two [print] objects that send normalized values (0.0–1.0) from PD to the serial console:
+The patch includes three `[print]` objects that send normalized values (`0.0–1.0`) from PD to the serial console:

-**MIDI CC Input**
-Receives MIDI CC1 and prints value
+1. MIDI CC Input – Receives MIDI CC1 and prints the value.

-**ADC Knob Input (GPIO26)**
-Reads analog knob using a receiver object and prints its value
+2. ADC Knob Input (GPIO26) – Reads the analog knob and prints its normalized value.
+3. Encoder – Reads a rotary encoder and prints its incremental position.

-Use the -s flag to enable loading of serial console in the terminal after flashing.
+> Use the `-s` flag to enable the serial console loading in the terminal after flashing (works on mac only for now).

+### Notes

+- The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** and **category** defined in `settings.json`.
+- You can rename them as needed; currently, there is no enforced naming convention.
+- Make sure to verify the correct pin configuration in `settings.json` (e.g., **pin 1 corresponds to GPIO1**) according to the **category** of the object (button, encoder, etc.).
+- If you change the board from pico to pico2 in `settings.json`, remove the project folder or rename it in the command to rebuild files.
+- Tested on **macOS**.
-It has been tested on macOS, so if something does not work as expected on your system, please open a GitHub issue.
+- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).

 ## Project Updates

 - [x] serial console